Azure-Samples/ms-identity-javascript-react-tutorial/1-Authentication/2-sign-in-b2c/README.md

 }
 ```

 We need to reject ID tokens that were not issued with the default sign-in policy.
 After the user resets her password and signs-in again, we will force the user to login again(with the default sign-in policy).
+This is illustrated in [App.jsx](./SPA/src/App.jsx).

 ```javascript
 /**